k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

 # Task - Entity Subset

-The entity subset must be defined for any task that extracts entities from the source environment or gets the pre-extracted/pre-generated entities from the Test data store.
+The entity subset must be defined for any task that extracts entities from the source environment or that gets the pre-extracted/pre-generated entities from the Test Data Store.
 The subset defines the **entities selection method**.

 The following selection methods are available: